astronomer/docs/learn/airflow-decorators.md

 :::info

-If you want to access any XCom that is not the returned value an operator, you can use the `xcom_pull` method inside a function, see [how to access ti / task_instance in the Airflow context guide](airflow-context.md#ti--task_instance) for an example.
+If you want to access any XCom that is not the returned value from an operator, you can use the `xcom_pull` method inside a function, see [how to access ti / task_instance in the Airflow context](airflow-context.md#ti--task_instance) for an example.
 Traditional operators can also pull from XCom using [Jinja templates](templating.md) in templateable parameters.

 :::

 ## Astro Python SDK decorators

-The [Astro Python SDK](https://github.com/astronomer/astro-sdk) provides decorators and modules that allow data engineers to think in terms of data transformations rather than Airflow concepts when writing DAGs.
-The goal is to allow DAG writers to focus on defining *execution* logic in SQL and Python without having to worry about orchestration logic or the specifics of underlying databases.
+The [Astro Python SDK](https://github.com/astronomer/astro-sdk) provides decorators and modules that let you write data pipelines in terms of data transformations rather than Airflow concepts.
+You can focus on defining *execution* logic in SQL and Python without having to worry about orchestration logic or the specifics of underlying databases.

 The code snippet below shows how to use the `@aql.transform` and `@aql.dataframe` decorators to create transformation tasks.